Location: Madrid and Barcelona, Spain

 Term: Spring B Term: "Spring 2–8 weeks"

 Objective: Successful professional communication is a vital component to any business degree.
 This course will give students opportunities to develop professional critical thinking and communication skills through discussing, speaking, and writing assignments that focus on business communication both in the United States and India.
-In India they will meet business professionals, tour company sites, and take part in an India-focused case competition.
+In India they will meet business professionals, and tour company sites.

 This program is open to University students in good academic standing, with a GPA of 2.5 at the time of application or instructor permission.